 The STARS program provides highly motivated students who are eligible for financial aid with a specialized first-year curriculum designed to build learning skills and academic preparation.
 Keywords: academic support, diversity, mentoring

 Provides social connection, mentoring, advising, and tutoring for women in science and engineering.
-Programs include academic support, Bridge, the WiSE Conference, and the Pre-Major and Pre-Professional programs.
+Programs include academic support, WiSE UP (formerly Bridge), the WiSE Conference, and the Pre-Major and Pre-Professional programs.
 Keywords: diversity, academic, social, leadership, mentoring

 Study Abroad Program